chparmley/Remote-Arduino-Servo-Control/README.md

 # Remote_Cat_Laser
-Xbox1 Controller interface for Arduino Uno controlled servos
+Java powered Xbox1 Controller interface for controlling servos via an Arduino Uno.
+Bluetooth/Wifi/Wired as long the computer recognizes it as a controller.
+Button map is calibrated for an Xbox1 Controller (Newer with usb-c).
+Others will likely work but untested.

-A small Java application built in Processer, which is needed to run the application: https://processing.org/download
+Processer, which is needed to run the application: https://processing.org/download

 Arduino IDE: